kenanismaill/e-commerce-api/README.md

 - Run `alias sail='[ -f sail ] && sh sail || sh vendor/bin/sail'` in your terminal
 - Run `sail up -d` to start the containers
 - Run `sail artisan setup` to setup the project
--Click on the link to access the application
+- Click on the link to access the application
 <a href="http://localhost/">localhost</a>

 ## License